 Social Security Number

 If you have an appointment with the University of Illinois Urbana-Champaign and do not already have a Social Security number, you must apply for one as soon as possible.
 Individuals in J-1 status must check-in with ISSS before applying for a Social Security number.
 After completing check-in procedures with ISSS, you should wait 3 to 4 business days before visiting the Social Security office.
 This ensures that your information will be available in their system.

-For further SSN application instructions for Faculty, Staff and Scholars see here .
+For further SSN application instructions for Faculty, Staff and Scholars review the Scholar SSN instructions .

 Those who are not eligible for a Social Security Number but need to obtain a Driver’s License can visit the Social Security Administration (SSA).
 They will provide them with the documentation needed to receive a temporary visitor’s Driver’s License.

 - To apply for a State of Illinois driver’s license, you must be at least 18 years old, have a U.S. Social Security Number (or a letter from the Social Security office stating you are not eligible for one), and two other forms of identification, one of which must show your birth date.

 - If you are under 18 years old, you must have written consent from a parent or guardian (not an ISSS advisor) to apply for a driver’s license.
 A birth certificate and passport are good forms of identification to show.
 University of Illinois Urbana-Champaign student ID cards are not accepted.

 - Licenses from nearly all countries are valid in the State of Illinois until expiration, providing the holder is not a resident of the State of Illinois.
 The University of Illinois Urbana-Champaign does not recognize the international driver’s license.